 - the director’s name;

-- an individual director’s nationality;
+- the director’s nationality;

-- an individual director’s country of residence;
+- the director’s country of residence;

-- an individual director’s business occupation;
+- the director’s business occupation;

 - whether an individual director has applied for or already been granted an exemption from disclosing their residential address to credit agencies under section 243 of the Companies Act 2006;

-- a corporate director’s country of registration
+- a corporate director’s country of registration;

-- a corporate director’s company registration number
+- a corporate director’s company registration number;

 - a non-EEA corporate director’s legal form or governing law.

-- form CH03 for changes to an individual company secretary’s name or service address;
+- individual company secretary’s service address;